plenoptic-org/plenoptic/docs/install.rst

 Running the notebooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have jupyter installed and the kernel set up, navigate to plenoptic's ``examples/`` directory on your terminal and activate the environment you installed jupyter into (``plenoptic`` for 1, ``base`` for 2 or 3), then run ``jupyter`` and open up the notebooks.
+Once you have jupyter installed and the kernel set up, navigate to plenoptic's ``examples/`` directory on your terminal and activate the environment you installed jupyter into (``conda activate plenoptic`` for method 1, ``conda activate base`` for methods methods method 2 or 3), then run ``jupyter`` and open up the notebooks.
 If you followed the second or third method, you should be prompted to select your kernel the first time you open a notebook: select the one named "plenoptic".

 .. attention:: If you installed ``plenoptic`` from PyPI, then you will not have the notebooks on your machine and will need to download them directly from `our GitHub repo <https://github.com/LabForComputationalVision/plenoptic/tree/main/examples>`_.
 If you have a local install (and thus ran ``git clone``), then the notebooks can be found in the ``examples/`` directory.